What is the best cheap food to buy when broke?

 Online bulk buys

-If you have a large family or good storage options then you bag an even bigger saving when you focus on buying cheap foods in bulk.
-Foods like pasta, rice and canned goods are perfect for bulk buying as is toilet paper.
-(I know it’s not food but!)
+If you have a large family or good storage options then you bag an even bigger saving when you focus on buying food in bulk.
+Foods like pasta, rice and canned goods are cheap long lasting food and perfect for bulk buying, as is toilet paper.
+(I know it’s not food, but!)

 Benefits of buying cheap foods